saitBaharoglu/solrBookmarks/README.md

 - sort: requestTimedesc: add a space like: requestTime desc.
 - fl: add a space right after the first comma.

-Whenever you do any change do not forget to add/remove anything manually from the textfield.
+Whenever you do any change do not forget to add/remove anything manually from the textfield, so you get the change included in the Excute Query.